lovac42/ReMemorizeButtons/src/rememorize_btn/config.md

 # ReMemorize Buttons
 This is not a stand alone addon and requires ReMemorize for scheduling.
+Make sure to check the settings for ReMemorize such as sibling forget, sibling reschedule, and fuzz_days.

 ## buttons:
 Add or remove numbers as needed, one number for each extra button will be created.